 After balancing my statement, I staple them together and put them in a drawer.
 I probably don't need to keep holding on to them but it's just easy to do.

 I have a special place in my purse just for debit card receipts.
 When I get home from shopping I take them out and place them on the counter with a noticable weight on them so they don't fall and get lost.
-When I finish putting away my purchases I immediately write them in my checkbook and deduct for current balance.
-Then I store them in a folder in case something happens I need them again.
-Hope this helps.
-Mostly it is habit; just write them down and get it over with.

 I carry my checkbook and checkbook register in my billfold.
 That is also where I carry my debit cards, which I use almost exclusively rather than cash.
 My greatest fear was that I'd miss posting the sale in my checkbook, so what I do is after the sale is completed, I place my receipt in my checkbook register.
 At the end of the day or the next morning, I post the receipts and then place the receipts into an expandable envelope where I have 3 x 5 cards with tabs showing the day, 1 for the first, 2 for the second, etc.